 Each article type published by Alzheimer's Research & Therapy follows a specific format, as detailed in the corresponding instructions for authors; please choose an article type from the list on the left to view the instructions for authors.

-Please note that Commentary, Debate, Editorial, Letter, Meeting report, Review and Viewpoint are usually commissioned, but suggestions for these article types are welcome.
+Please note that Reviews, Commentaries, Editorials, Debates, Meeting Report and Viewpoints are usually commissioned, but suggestions for these article types are welcome.

 The instructions for authors includes information about preparing a manuscript for submission to Alzheimer's Research & Therapy, criteria for publication and the online submission process.
 Other relevant information about the journal's policies, the refereeing process and so on can be found in 'About this journal'.

 Important information about Alzheimer's Research & Therapy from 2015

 BioMed Central has always made its primary research content openly accessible, under licences that allow others to freely re-use articles, with the appropriate attribution.
 Alzheimer's Research & Therapy also publishes additional types of content which are only available to subscribers for a period of time.
 We are pleased to be able to inform you that from 2015, this will no longer be the case and ALL content published in Alzheimer's Research & Therapy will follow the rest of the BioMed Central portfolio and be entirely Open Access.

 Alzheimer's Research & Therapy publishes the following article types: